 Were the landlord’s actions in compliance with HUD’s rules for service dogs?
 Let’s assess this situation with the following four questions.

 1. What Does the Federal Fair Housing Act Say?

-Does the pet fee and pet security deposit request, even at a discounted rate, violate the Federal Fair Housing Act?
+Do the pet fee and pet security deposit requested by the landlord, even at a discounted rate, violate the Federal Fair Housing Act?

 2. How Does a Service Animal Relate to a Person’s Disability?